Army of the Two Sicilies: Sicily

 At the time of the Parthenopaean Republic, Ferdinand IV in 1799 during his presence in Sicily limited himself to reorganizing the scarce forces present in Sicily, organizing them into three infantry regiments, to which he gave the names of Val di Mazzara, Val di Noto and Val Demone, three of cavalry and one of artillery, increasing their pay.

-In 1806, the army in Naples had disintegrated as a consequence of the French invasion.
-In 1808, 952 officers and 13,821 enlisted men were stationed there to defend the island and the king from the Napoleonic forces.
-The city militias were disbanded that year and reconstituted as 9 territorial infantry, 23 light infantry and 4 dragoon regiments, each commanded by a colonel, which formed the Royal Sicilian Volunteer Army, commanded by Leopold, Prince of Salerno.
+In 1806, the Bourbon army in Naples had disintegrated as a consequence of the French invasion.
+In 1808, 952 officers and 13,821 enlisted men were stationed on Sicily to defend the island and the king from the Napoleonic forces commanded by Murat.
+The city militias (Miliziotti) were disbanded that year and reconstituted as 9 territorial infantry, 23 light infantry and 4 dragoon regiments, each commanded by a colonel, which formed the Royal Sicilian Volunteer Army, commanded by Leopold, Prince of Salerno.

 The British, with the involvement of Lord Bentinck, who protected the island from the French, also created a regiment of Sicilian volunteers, the Royal Sicilian Regiment.

+However, following the establishment in December 1816 of the Kingdom of the Two Sicilies with the formal merger of the two kingdoms of Naples and Sicily, this armed force was deeply reorganised, incorporating also the elements of Murat's former Neapolitan army of the Napoleonic era.
+This led to resentment from Sicilian members of the army, and caused many of them to join rebels during the Sicilian revolution of 1848.
+The final organisation, in accordance with the norms of Murat's style, ultimately established an army of 47,000 men, with 52 infantry battalions and 24 cavalry squadrons composed of 4,800 horses.
+Another 5,000 men belonged to the artillery and train, for a grand total of 56,000 men.

+From 1817, therefore, the official name of Royal Army of His Majesty the King of the Kingdom of the Two Sicilies was adopted; the latter, together with the Army of the Sea, constituted the armed forces of the Kingdom of the Two Sicilies.